Today's Thursday • 13 mins read

 They are tenacious in their efforts to lift themselves out of misery, always eager to learn new ways to solve problems, and not hesitant to seek help when things become overwhelming.

-Barbara Fredrickson found that repeating positive emotions lead to a “broaden-and-build” effect, which helps build up resilience in the face of life’s obstacles.
+Barbara Fredrickson found that repeating positive emotions leads to a “broaden-and-build” effect, which helps build up resilience in the face of life’s obstacles.

-Researchers also found higher levels of resilience have links to lower levels of psychological distress.
+Researchers also found that higher levels of resilience are linked to lower levels of psychological distress.

 5 Benefits of Being Happy With Yourself